-Before or after diving the fantastic Red Sea, experience the wonders of Ancient Egypt on our exclusive private LGBTQ+ Nile cruise aboard the historic and unique S.S.
-Karim steamship!
+After diving the fantastic Red Sea, experience the wonders of Ancient Egypt on a fabulous Nile cruise followed by exciting Cairo!

-From the Red Sea liveaboard, we'll be transferred across the desert to Luxor, where you'll be amazed by the Temple of Karnak, the Valley of Kings, and the temple of Queen Hatshepsut.
-There we'll board an authentic steamship, the S.S.
-Karim, for a seven-night adventure up the Nile accompanied by our own English-speaking Egyptologist, stopping along the way at stunning temples built on the banks of the river.
-This steamship was the private yacht of Egypt's former King Farouk.
-After our cruise, you'll return to Cairo to visit the Giza Pyramids, the new Grand Egyptian Museum, and Islamic Cairo
+From our LGBTQ+ Red Sea liveaboard, we'll be transferred across the Eastern Sahara to Luxor, where you'll be amazed by the Temple of Karnak, the Valley of Kings, and the temple of Queen Hatshepsut.
+There we'll board our small cruise ship for a four-night adventure up the Nile accompanied by our own English-speaking Egyptologist, stopping along the way at stunning temples built on the banks of the river.
+After our cruise, we'll fly to Cairo to visit the Giza Pyramids and the new Grand Egyptian Museum.

 "All Egypt is the gift of the Nile." - Herodotus